-Jim Clegg BRURSC (HONS), DIPAGEC
+Jim Clegg BRurSc (Hons), DipAgEc

-Independent, Non-Executive Director and member of the Audit, Risk and Compliance Committee since 5 June 2015.
+Independent, Non-Executive Director since 5 June 2015

 Mr Clegg has over 31 years of experience in the financial services industry.
 Mr Clegg was the founding managing director of Pembroke Financial Planners and has been a director of Godfrey Pembroke, Berkley Group and Centric Wealth.
 Mr Clegg is currently a director of CCube Financial Software Pty Ltd.